 Considering the wholesome ingredients and high-quality recipes, our team of independent experts is giving Petzyo 5 out of 5 in this category.

 We appreciate that the first ingredient in all recipes, both dry and raw, is meat.
 Petzyo’s dry recipes have a guaranteed analysis of 25% protein content, which falls in line with official AAFCO recommendations that mandate at least 18%.
 Plus, considering legumes and other vegetable proteins are far down the ingredient list, we can safely assume most of the reported protein comes from animal sources instead of fillers.

-Petzyo has 4 different animal protein options, depending on whether you’re buying their dry or raw recipes.
+Petzyo has four different animal protein options, depending on whether you’re buying their dry or raw recipes.
 In their dry kibble recipes, there’s chicken and turkey, salmon and fish, and kangaroo.
 Their raw patties come with either chicken, beef, or kangaroo.
-We especially like the fact they use sustainably sourced kangaroo, an animal protein source that is better for the environment than other meats .
+We especially like the fact they use sustainably-sourced kangaroo, an animal protein source that is better for the environment than other meats .

 All things considered, Petzyo offers a wide protein variety while also delivering sustainable options fit for today’s needs.
-Because of it, we’re giving this brand 5 out of 5 stars.
+Because of it, our panel has agreed to give this brand 5 out of 5 stars.

 Considering the high-quality proteins and carbs used in the recipes, it’s no surprise the rest of Petzyo’s options pack plenty of nutritious extras to round up your pup’s diet.
 While the specifics vary according to the recipe, some of the goodies include carrots, broccoli, tomatoes, spinach, and blueberries, as well as herbs like rosemary, parsley, basil, oregano and turmeric.